-Green Falls Pond is a 1.7 mile loop trail located near Voluntown, CT that features a lake and is good for all skill levels.
+Green Falls Pond is a 1.7 mile loop trail located near Voluntown, Connecticut that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, and canoeing and is accessible from April until October.

 Nice loop around the pond with some rocky areas.